sez11a/liferay-docs/develop/tutorials/articles/380-troubleshooting/06-using-jndi-resources-with-hibernate.markdown

     }

-Let's break down this class' logic.
+Let's break down this class's logic.
 First, its static members are declared at the bottom.

     private static Log _log = LogFactoryUtil.getLog(HibernateUtil.class);